Chingapure26/Week-15/readme.md

 ## Thanks!  🎁

 * All staff of RR
-* To my tutor, specially Rodrigo and Bruno.
+* To my tutors, specially Rodrigo and Bruno.
-* To my course classmates specially Micaela, Sol and Maru.
+* To my course classmates specially Martina, Sol and Maru.